mangalam-research/salve-dom/README.md

 a noticable performance degradation bump at FF 49, getting progressively worse with newer versions.

-I unfortunately do not have time to track down what could be causing this performance drop on FF.
+We unfortunately do not have time to track down what could be causing this performance drop on FF.

 Loading